 Finally in 1990 Burroughes JH et al., In the Cavendish Laboratory in Cambridge, they reported a high efficiency green light emitting polymers using sheets 100 nanometers thick.

-The basic OLED structure consists of several extremely thin layers of different materials.
+The basic structure OLED is composed of several extremely thin layers of various materials.
 The 6 basic layers are described below: